Comments workflow

 npx create-next-app@latest comments-workflow

-Install the core Tiptap packages and the Vercel AI SDK for OpenAI:
+Install the core Tiptap packages and the Vercel AI SDK for Anthropic:

-npm install @tiptap/react @tiptap/starter-kit ai @ai-sdk/react @ai-sdk/openai zod uuid
+npm install @tiptap/react @tiptap/starter-kit ai @ai-sdk/react @ai-sdk/anthropic zod uuid

 Install the Tiptap AI Toolkit and Comments extension: